Information for Carers or Family members

 The key to living with or caring for a patient with Pernicious Anaemia is to identify and understand the symptoms of the disease.
 And that may mean that you will also have to make changes to the way you live your everyday life in order to accommodate the needs of the patient – and sometimes that can be quite a demanding thing to do.

-Please read the list of symptoms by clicking here.
+Please read the list of symptoms here.
 And don’t forget, the Pernicious Anaemia Society doesn’t exist simply to cater for the needs of patients, we also offer advice and support for carers and family members as well.
 Please don’t hesitate to contact us if you require any further information.